NCAS-CMS/cfdm/README.md

 * read field constructs from netCDF datasets,
 * create new field constructs in memory,
+* write field constructs to netCDF datasets on disk,
+* read netCDF and CDL datasets containing hierarchical groups,
 * inspect field constructs,
 * test whether two field constructs are the same,
 * modify field construct metadata and data,
 * create subspaces of field constructs,
-* write field constructs to netCDF datasets on disk,
 * incorporate, and create, metadata stored in external files,
 * read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the